strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.16-to-beta.17.4.md

 `strapi-plugin-settings-manager` has been deprecated. you need to remove it from your `package.json`.
 :::

-Your package.json would look like this:
+Your package.json should look like this:

 ```json
 {